ruhanir-dot/structural-credit-challenge/README.md

 # Structural Credit Modeling Take-Home
 **Black–Scholes Applied to Corporate Liabilities**

+## Overview

+This take-home exercise evaluates your ability to reason about financial models **beyond textbook usage**.

+You will build a simple structural credit model, apply it to real firm data, diagnose where it fails, and implement a **minimal, principled improvement** supported by empirical evidence.

+This is **not** a test of formula memorization or software scale.
+We care most about:

+- Modeling judgment *(the art of knowing when to bend the rules)*
+- Numerical discipline
+- Empirical reasoning
+- Clarity of technical communication

+## Objective

+You are asked to:

+1. Implement a **baseline structural credit model** (Merton, 1974) in which a firm's equity is modeled as a call option on its assets.
+2. Calibrate **unobservable firm asset value and asset volatility** using observable equity prices, equity volatility, debt, and risk-free rates.
+3. Apply the model to real firms and **identify systematic weaknesses** in its behavior.
+4. Propose and implement **one minimal, well-justified model improvement**.
+5. Demonstrate quantitatively that the improved model performs better than the baseline under a clearly defined evaluation criterion.
+6. Clearly document assumptions, methodology, results, and limitations in a concise technical report.

+### Improvement Implemented

+In this submission the chosen, minimal improvement is a time-series smoothing step applied to the model-implied default probabilities (PDs).
+Concretely:

+- Location: `improved/__main__.py` (the improved pipeline) computes raw PDs using the baseline calibration and then applies exponential smoothing to produce `PD_smoothed`.
+- Parameter: the smoothing intensity is controlled by the variable `SMOOTHING_ALPHA` in `improved/__main__.py` (default shown in the script and used for report is `0.1`).
+You can change this value in the file to test different smoothing strengths.
+- Output: the improved pipeline writes `outputs/improved_model_results.csv` with both the raw PD (`PD_raw`) and the smoothed PD (`PD_smoothed`) columns.

 ## Quick run (minimal)

 Follow these steps to run the baseline and improved pipelines quickly.
 These commands assume you are in the repository root and have `conda` or `python` available.